iovisor/iovisor-ovn/iomodules/dhcp/README.md

 ## Limitations

-- Maximum 10 addresses can be assigend by the DHCP server.
-- There is not support for address rebinding.
-- There is not support for address releasing.
+- This module only can be connected to a single port
+- Packets are always sent to the L2 broadcast address, this is supported by some client implementations but is not full protocol compliant.